Roland Penrose: Farley Farm

-Penrose and Miller bought Farley Farm House in Sussex in 1949, where he displayed his valuable collection of modern art, and in particular the Surrealists and works by Picasso.
+Penrose and Miller bought Farley Farm House near Chiddingly, East Sussex, in 1949, where he displayed his valuable collection of modern art, and in particular the Surrealists and works by Picasso.
 Penrose designed the landscaping around the house as a setting for works of modern sculpture.
-Farley Farm House is now a museum and archive open to the public for guided tours on pre-determined days.
+Farleys House is now a museum and archive open to the public for guided tours on pre-determined days.

-Penrose remained close to his first wife, Valentine; they met again in London during the war, and she came to live with Roland and Lee Miller for eighteen months.
+Penrose remained close to his first wife, Valentine; they met again in London during the Second World War, and she came to live with Roland and Lee Miller for eighteen months.
 Valentine died at Farley Farm in 1978.
+Penrose died on 23 April 1984, his late wife Lee Miller's birthday.

 Awards and distinctions

 His bold and enigmatic paintings, drawings and objects are some of the most enduring images of the surrealist movement.
-His postcard collages, examples of which are found in major national collections across Britain.
+Examples of his postcard collages are found in major national collections across Britain.
+His personal library is housed within the Gabrielle Kieller Library at the Scottish National Gallery of Modern Art.
 He was awarded the CBE in 1960, and he was knighted for his services to the visual arts in 1966.
 The University of Sussex awarded him an honorary Doctorate of Letters in 1980.

 Family

 Penrose is the uncle of the physicist and polymath Roger Penrose, and the chess Grandmaster Jonathan Penrose.
-He and Lee Miller had a son, Antony Penrose, who continues to run Farley Farm House as a museum and archive.
+He and Lee Miller had a son, Antony Penrose, who continues to run Farleys House as a museum and archive.

 Recordings

 An interview with Roland Penrose (and Lee Miller) recorded in 1946 can be heard on the audio CD Surrealism Reviewed.

-A filmed interview between Roland Penrose and Antoni Tàpies was directed by James Scott in Spain in 1974.
-The film, not previously completed, is in pre-production in 2018.
+A filmed interview between Penrose and Antoni Tàpies was directed by James Scott in Spain in 1974.
+The film, not previously completed, was in pre-production in 2018.
 The footage is available for viewing through the Fundació Antoni Tàpies.

+Extracts from an interview between Penrose and Max Ernst can be seen in episode 5, "The Threshold of Liberty", of Robert Hughes's art-historical series The Shock of the New (1980).